 Sagar, Robert M., Waterhouse, Michaela J..
 2018.
 Verification between Douglas-fir Regeneration and Frost in Central British Columbia.
 Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR118